Adult Ballet Classes at The Hub

 The Dance Hub offers the following adult ballet classes and courses in order of difficulty:

-Ballet for the Adult Absolute Beginner is an 8-class course for women and men of all ages.
+Ballet for the Adult Absolute Beginner is a 6-class course for women and men of all ages.
 You will learn to prepare your mind and body to best receive the fundamentals of ballet.
 Exercises will be clearly explained and demonstrated with a focus on form, alignment, posture, and musical awareness.